 You can also run the inverse test: you tell the scientist the details of an experience you are having while your brain is being scanned (in such a way that the scientist cannot see it).
 Then the scientist runs some calculations using their theory of consciousness and makes some predictions about what they’ll see on the brain scan.
 Now you check the brain scan to see if their predictions have come true.

 To me, repeated success in experiments of this kind would be supremely convincing.
 If a scientist of the future was able to produce at will any experience I asked for (presuming my requests weren’t too far out as to be physical impossible), and was able to accurately translate facts about my consciousness into facts about my brain, and could demonstrate this over and over again, I would be convinced that this scientist really does have a working theory of consciousness.

 And note that since this is all rooted in phenomenology, it’s entirely uncoupled from our intuitive convictions about consciousness!
 It could turn out that the exact framework the scientist is using to calculate the connections between my physical body and my consciousness end up necessarily entailing that rocks are conscious and that dolphins are not.
 And if the framework’s predictive success had been demonstrated with sufficient robustness before, I would just have to accept this conclusion as unintuitive but true.
 (Of course, it would be really hard to imagine how any good theory of consciousness could end up coming to this conclusion, but that’s beside the point.)

 So one powerful source of evidence we have for testing a theory of consciousness is the correlations between our physical substance and our phenomenology.
 Is that all, or are there other sources of evidence tout there?

-So far, we really just have two sources of evidence:
+So far, we really just have three criteria for evidence: